-Dr. Ericka Simpson is the Director of the Neuromuscular Clinic and Research; Director of the Neurology Residency and Neuromuscular Fellowship Program and Associate Professor of Neurology at Weill Cornell Medicine.
+Dr. Ericka Greene is the Director of the Neuromuscular Clinic and Research; Director of the Neurology Residency and Neuromuscular Fellowship Program and Associate Professor of Neurology at Weill Cornell Medicine.
 She has clinical interests that include a wide range of neuromuscular disorders: muscular dystrophy, myasthenia gravis, neuropathy, amyotrophic lateral sclerosis (ALS), inflammatory myopathy, and mitochondrial and metabolic myopathy.

 Dr. Stanley Appel is Co-director of the Houston Methodist Neurological Institute; Peggy and Gary Edwards Distinguished Endowed Chair in ALS Research; and Chair of the Stanley H. Appel Department of Neurology.
 He is also Professor of Neurology at Weill Cornell Medicine.
 His clinical interest includes amyotrophic lateral sclerosis (ALS), neuromuscular diseases, Alzheimer’s disease, and Parkinson’s disease.